SR-Portfolio-Projects/Code-Pieces-Part-I/README.md

     - user is ony able to like it once
     - if the like button is clicked a second time it removes the like
     - when user as liked a piece the liked icons is a different color
+- [ ] User has the ability to delete a piece
+- [ ] User has the ability to update a piece